 (5) Fruit crops: These also provide vitamins and minerals, e.g., orange, banana, pineapple, mango, pawpaw and cashew.

-(6) Beverage crops: These provide food drinks when processed, e. cocoa, coffee and tea, kola nut.
+(6) Beverage crops: crops can be classified as a beverage crop if They provide food drinks when processed, e. cocoa, coffee and tea, kola nut.

 (7) Spices: These also provide vitamins and minerals.
 They also add flavour to our stew or soup, e.g. ginger, pepper and onion.

 (8) Oil crops: These are crops which can provide oil when processed both for domestic and industrial uses, e.g., oil palm, groundnut, melon, coconut, soya bean, cotton.

 (9) Fibre crops: These are crops used for making clothing materials, ropes and bags, e.g. cotton, sisal, hemp, kenaf and hibiscus.